Tune InView full schedule

 As a divorced single mother, Sonja dedicates her time to her 16-year-old daughter, her businesses, and her philanthropy, which includes work with children, artists, the LGBT community, and animals.
 A lover of the arts, Sonja enjoys producing, writing, and performing her inspirational "caburlesque" song skits at her Sonja in the City events that benefit her charities.
 Sonja received one of her first awards in 1990 at the St. Regis for being a Singular Sensation for her charity work as a young single woman alongside Vanessa Noel and Mira Sorvino.
 She received a New York State Senate award in July 2013 for her entrepreneurial business savvy, her use of the media, and again her charity work.
 She was interviewed on those topics and her "Philanthrocapitalism" by The Economist magazine at the New York Stock Exchange for Bloomberg TV.
 In October 2016 she made her Off-Broadway acting debut in Sex Tips for Straight Women from a Gay Man, in which Sonja was able to play her alter-ego in the character of a sexually repressed teacher while still incorporating her signature bawdy, sexy sense of humor that viewers know her for.
 Sonja's motto remains "Live each day as if you have nothing to lose and everything to gain."
 Close

-Tinsley MortimerSee Full BioTinsley Randolph Mercer Mortimer joins The Real Housewives of New York City this season with a touch of Southern charm and a whole lot of socialite glamour.
+Tinsley MortimerSee Full BioTinsley Randolph Mercer Mortimer comes armed with a touch of Southern charm and a whole lot of socialite glamour.
 Tinsley hails from Virginia and spent her childhood years growing up at Graymont, the Mercer family house in Richmond, Virginia.
 She then attended boarding school at the Lawrenceville School in New Jersey, where she met her first husband, Topper Mortimer.
 Together, the high school sweethearts moved to New York City, where Tinsley attended Columbia University and graduated with a degree in art history.
 As soon as Tinsley landed in New York, her blonde hair, Southern belle charm, and personal branding abilities propelled her into high society.
 After working at Vogue, she transitioned to a career in public relations.
 Always an entrepreneur at heart, Tinsley built a successful personal brand that was launched with a line of handbags, Samantha Thavasa by Tinsley Mortimer, and then a clothing collection, Riccimie by Tinsley Mortimer, which was sold exclusively in Japan.
 Tinsley then became the beauty ambassador for the iconic French fashion design house of Christian Dior and helped to create a lip gloss coined Tinsley Pink.

 Tinsley made her TV debut in the season premiere of Gossip Girl and launched a tabletop collection, but when her marriage with Topper came to a devastating end, she decided to take a sabbatical from the fast-paced and overwhelming lifestyle that she created for herself in New York City.
-A respite in Palm Beach gave her time to reflect on her accomplishments, and in late 2016, after much consideration and encouraged by friend Sonja Morgan, Tinsley decided to move back to New York City.
+In 2016 Tinsley decided to move back to New York City.
 She is thrilled to reenter the New York social scene alongside her friends and begin the next chapter of her life.
 Tinsley is here to prove that there is more to her than meets the eye.
 Close